sonicalink-com/website/README.md

 Distributed under Creative Commons Attribution 4.0 International due to currently using third-party coming soon template.
 We are planning to update our license in the near future after actually publishing the website.
-See `LICENSE` for more information.
+See `LICENSE.md` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>